martinfrances107/rust_d3_geo_voronoi/README.md

 The application displays a delaunay mesh of a large number of cells onto a sphere.

-* To build and start the web server:-
+- To build and start the web server:-

         cd benchmark
         npm install
         npm run start

-the last command automatically start you web browser.
+   The last command automatically starts your web browser.

 For benchmarking, to obtain best performance